-The RCI Banque group classified €7 million of Diac equity securities in this category at the end of December 2019 as well as the subordinated bond issued in November 2019 for €850M.
+The RCI Banque group classified €7 million of Diac equity securities in this category at the end of December 2019, the subordinated bond issued in November 2020 for €850M, as well as the subordinated security issued by RCI Finance Maroc SA in December 2020 for €6.3m.

 In line with the public guidance on the revision of the classification of equity instruments as additional Tier 1 and Tier 2 instruments, published in June 2016, RCI Banque informed its Joint Supervisory Team (JST) that the Bank issued a new T2 instrument pursuant to Article 63 of CRR.

-IIII-6 Main characteristics of equity instruments
+III-6 Main characteristics of equity instruments